gmcgarry/w800/README.md

-# w800
+Original code can be found at https://github.com/gmcgarry/w800

-Startup assembly code for w800 dev board.
+The simplest version of blink for W800.